 - Leyland Cypress

-Caution: Ground pine, also known as princess pine or creeping cedar (Lycopocium species), is often used for Christmas decorations.
-However, this native plant is very slow-growing and local populations can be destroyed after only a few years of harvesting for Christmas decorations.
+Caution: Ground pine, also known as princess pine or creeping cedar (Lycopodium species), is often used for Christmas decorations.
+However, this native plant is very slow-growing, and local populations can be destroyed after only a few years of harvesting for Christmas decorations.

-Dried evergreens can become flammable when in contact with a heat source such as a candle flame.
-Make sure that any wreaths, roping and garlands that you bring indoors are as fresh as possible.
+Dried evergreens can become flammable when in close contact with a heat source, such as a candle flame or fireplace.
+Make sure that any wreaths, roping, and garlands brought indoors are as fresh as possible.
 Check needles by bending them.
 They should be flexible and not break.
-Avoid greenery that are shedding or that have brown, dry tips.
+Avoid using greenery that is shedding needles or that has brown, dry tips.

-Never place fresh greenery near heat sources, such as space heaters, heater vents or sunny windows.
-Be careful of wreaths used on the front door, if there is a glass outer door that receives direct sunlight.
-Keep greenery away from candles and fireplaces.
-If you use lights near your green arrangements, make sure that they stay cool, and if outside, that they are rated for exterior use.
+Never place fresh greenery near heat sources, such as space heaters, heater vents, or sunny windows.
+Be careful of wreaths used on the front door if a glass outer door receives direct sunlight, as the reflective heat will burn the foliage.
+If decorative lights are used near green arrangements, make sure that they stay cool.
+If using holiday lights outside, confirm that they are rated for exterior use.

-Check your decorations every couple of days for freshness.
-If greenery are becoming dry, either replace or remove the dry portions.
-Make sure to discard dry greenery away from the house or garage to prevent a further fire hazard.
+Check all decorations every couple of days for freshness.
+If the greenery is becoming dry, either replace or remove the dry portions.
+Discard dry greenery away from the house or garage to prevent a further fire hazards.

 Safety for Children & Pets

 Some popular plants used in holiday decorating can present poisoning hazards for small children or pets.
-Poisonous berries are found on holly plants, yews, mistletoe, ivy plants, Jerusalem cherry, bittersweet and crown of thorns.
+Poisonous berries are found on hollies, yews, mistletoe, and Jerusalem cherry.
 The pearly white berries of mistletoe are particularly toxic.
 Keep all these plants out of the reach of children and curious pets.

 Keeping Greenery Fresh